VictoriaFelice/LaCasitaCenter/README.md

 This is my CodeLouisville graduation project.
 The goal was to design a responsive website, using the knowledge gained in the front end development course.
-I picked up a non-profit organization in Louisville "La Casita Center" that does not have a responsive website and attempted to redesigned it.
+I picked up a non-profit organization in Louisville "La Casita Center" that does not have a responsive website and attempted to redesign it.

 The new website was created, using mobile 1-st approach.
 Responsiveness was accomplished by implementing media queries at the certain breakpoints.
 I did not use any plug-ins or frameworks that help you build a website.
 I used my knowledge gained from treehouse courses and created the website with just HTML5, CSS, and a little bit of JavaScript, and jQuery.